christopherromo/chit-chatty/README.md

 This is a project created for my advanced software engineering class at UCCS (Fall 2024 Semester).
 It is a language learning application, and it was created by a team of 5.

+This app was built with the following tools:
+   - Django (Python)
+   - HTML, CSS, JavaScript
+   - OpenAI API
+   - Git/Github
+   - Github Project Board

+This app helped me learn the following:
+   - Agile Methodology
+   - Continuous Integration
+   - Collaboration with a Team

 ---
 # ChitChatty Language Learning Application